Shiphrah Biomedical Inc.

-We are tackling of the biggest challenges in pregnancy: sleep.
+We are solving one of the biggest challenges in pregnancy: sleep.

-We are tackling one of the biggest challenges in sleep: pregnancy.
+We are also solving one of the biggest challenges in sleep: pregnancy.

 Through the combination of artificial intelligence, science, medicine, engineering, and innovation, we are committed to aiming the trajectory of improvement steeper than ever, transforming today’s limits into tomorrow’s possibilities.